arcrad/page_master/README.md

 - Put each chunk and image on a page
 - Present all the pages as a book that can be flipped through

 The implementation of all of this is very much a minimal viable prototype.
 The content extraction is based on a third party library.
 The chunking logic is simple and fragile, and the keyword extraction algorithm is hilariously basic.
-There is a caching layer between the free stock image API just so things can function somewhat reliably when the API inevitably errors out or exceeds the rate limit.
+Though there is a caching layer between the free stock image API just so things can function somewhat reliably when the API inevitably errors out or exceeds the rate limit.

+The approach for development was to stub in the most basic version of each piece of functionality to quickly build up the minimal end-to-end workflow.
+From there, each piece can be incrementally improved to enhance the overall functionality.
+I want to put in the minimal initial effort to get a working prototype, and then after confirming it has any utility, iteratively work on improving the weakest parts.

 # A Bit More Detail

-If you're interested, the following describes some of the functionality in a bit more detail.
+If you're interested, the following describes some of the functionality in more detail.

 ## Content Extraction